Kui2ei/NTT_multiGPUs/README.md

 ​	And, the running time of 4-way NTT where the input size of every NTT reaches $2^{28}$ is 430~440ms.

-## The work of this article was mainly completed by Gao Peimin
+## This work was mainly completed by Gao Peimin.